-The beauty of the Seychelles is matched tenfold when you head below the surface of the crystal clear waters of the Indian Ocean.
+The beauty of the Seychelles is matched tenfold when you head below the surface of the crystal clear waters of the Indian Ocean, and the further one moves from the Inner Islands and the heavier human pressure experienced there, the more true this becomes.

-Each of the Outer Island of Seychelles are surrounded by expansive coral reefs that reach for the skies.
+Each of the Outer Islands are surrounded by expansive coral reefs that reach for the skies.
 To cater for a variety of experience levels and to introduce guests to the underwater wonders of the region, we have selected a number of dive sites that hold unique species, intricate coral structures and beauty all around.

-Join us for a scuba diving experience in Seychelles like no other.
+Each of the three Blue Safari destinations has something unique to offer scuba divers.
+Join us for a scuba diving experience in Seychelles like no other!

-Species spotted when scuba diving range from pelagic fish and feisty predators to a range of reef species and macro life.
+Species spotted when scuba diving range from pelagic fish and inquisitive predators to a range of reef species and macro life.

 The views of countless Green and Hawksbill Turtles making their way along the reef is always popular with divers.